EXCLUSIVE-Campari says imitation is flattery as Aperol faces challengers | Business

 Kunze-Concewitz expects a consolidation in the spirits sector and says the group is getting ready for big deals after it moved its registered office to the Netherlands last year to introduce an enhanced loyalty share scheme.
 "We have gained much more flexibility in our financial structure, this will allow us, if an opportunity arises, to issue equity to finance bigger deals while still allowing the current majority shareholder to keep control," he said.

 Campari is majority-owned by the Luxembourg-based holding company of Italy's Garavoglia family.
-Kunze-Concewitz said the Garavoglia family had turned down offers to sell the group as Campari has offered a high return to investors so far. ($1 = 0.8445 euros)
+Kunze-Concewitz said the Garavoglia family had turned down offers to sell the group, noting that Campari has offered a high return to investors so far. ($1 = 0.8445 euros)

 ALSO READ